kyma-project/kyma/docs/backup/docs/03-03-restore-backup.md

 ```$ kubectl describe restore -n heptio-ark  <restore name>```

-To validate the result of the restore use `kubectl`.
-Even the restore is marked completed it may take some time, till all resources are available again.
+To validate the result of the restore use the `kubectl get` command.

+> **NOTE:** Even if the restore process is complete, it may take some time for the resources to become available again.